connectrpc/connect-es/packages/connect-web-bench/README.md

 # Code size comparison

-This is a simple code size comparison between Connect-Web and [gRPC-web](https://github.com/grpc/grpc-web).
+This is a simple code size comparison between Connect-ES and [gRPC-web](https://github.com/grpc/grpc-web).

 We are generating code for the module [buf.build/bufbuild/registry](https://buf.build/bufbuild/registry) once with gRPC-web, once with Connect-ES.
 Then we bundle a client calling an RPC